What is Anxiety?

 - Put your stress into perspective – is it as bad as it seems or is your mind playing tricks on you?

-- A key component for prevention of anxiety is awareness.
+- A key component for the prevention of anxiety is awareness.
 Learning to recognize your anxious thinking patterns can help you manage and reduce them.
 Awareness of anxiety is the process of trying to identify the cause and/or trigger of anxiety so you can see how it affects your mood and behaviors.
 Awareness of the source of your anxiety is the first step to finding out the best way to relieve it.

 - Break bigger tasks into smaller, more manageable chunks and do them piece by piece rather than focus on the big picture.